WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Experiments

 \subsection{Datasets and Settings}

-We evaluate WaveDM with the ECS strategy on three small-scale high-resolution datasets and one large-scale dataset for four image restoration tasks: (i) RainDrop \cite{qian2018attentive} (861 training images and 58 testing images of size $720\times480$) for image raindrop removal, (ii) DPDD \cite{abuolaim2020defocus} (350 training images of size $1680\times1120$ and 76 testing images of size $1664\times1120$) for both single-pixel and dual-pixel defocus deblurring, (iii) London's Buildings \cite{liu2020wavelet} (561 training images and 53 testing images with about $2200\times1600$ resolution) for image demoiréing, and (iv) SIDD\cite{abdelhamed2018high} (about 30000 training images and 1280 testing images of size $256\times256$) for image denoising.
-The framework of the Patch-based Diffusion Models \cite{ozdenizci2022restoring} (PatchDM) is adopted as the baseline, with which we share the same training settings.
-The whole training is implemented on eight NVIDIA Tesla V100 GPUs.
-More details of the training configurations and model architectures, along with the code, are provided in the supplementary materials.
-We use Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and inference time on a single NVIDIA Tesla V100 GPU as the main evaluation metrics.
+We evaluate WaveDM on twelve benchmark datasets for several image restoration tasks: (i) RainDrop \cite{qian2018attentive} (861 training images and 58 testing images of size $720\times480$) for image raindrop removal, (ii) Outdoor-rain \cite{li2019heavy} (9000 training images and 750 testing images of size $720\times480$) for image rain steaks removal, (iii) SOTS-Outdoor\cite{li2018benchmarking} (72135 training images and 500 testing images with about $600\times400$ resolution) for image dehazing, (iv) DPDD \cite{abuolaim2020defocus} (350 training images of size $1680\times1120$ and 76 testing images of size $1664\times1120$) for both single-pixel and dual-pixel defocus deblurring, (v) London's Buildings \cite{liu2020wavelet} (561 training images and 53 testing images with about $2200\times1600$ resolution) for image demoiréing, (vi) SIDD\cite{abdelhamed2018high} (about 30000 training images and 1280 testing images of size $256\times256$) for real image denoising, and (vii) DFWB for training with 6 benchmark datasets for testing Gaussian image denoising.
+Specifically, DFWB denotes the combination of DIV2K\cite{agustsson2017_CVPR_Workshops} (800 images), Flickr2K\cite{lim2017enhanced} (2650 images), WED \cite{ma2016waterloo} (4744 images), and BSD500 \cite{martin2001database} (400 images).